tynany/junos_exporter/README.md

       - interface
       - environment
       - power
+    interface_description_keys: # list of JSON keys in the interface description to include in physical interface metrics
+      - type
 global:
   timeout:                  # SSH Timeout in seconds, globally configured.
 Optional.
   allowed_targets:          # List of targets that can be collected, globally configured.
 Optional.